Bodhi Temple, Sagittarius

 “That’s how Mai’s calendar is looking,” Kai replied.
 “Two Conductors capable of ascending the throne for the Xing Clan is better than one.”

 “Mhm.
 Anyway, that’s when Eunji is taking it too, right?”
 Jin inspected them all from beneath her sunglasses.
 “All the clans will be watching closely because of that, huh?”
 She cracked a grin.
 “I’ll be watching too, of course.”

 Claire and Mai exchanged a look and stiffened together.

 “Really?”
 Claire pressed.
 “You’re coming to Ophiuchus too?”

 “Of course!
 I wanna see you kiddos complete the State Conducting Exam.”
 Jin flashed a grin.
 “Besides, I have a feeling it’s going to be an explosive event.”

 Usually when the monks concluded their practice and emptied the field, Olive would take their place and try to emulate some of their motions.
-He often requested for Trystan to remain within the library so he could have the entire square to himself and not risk Trystan being somehow caught in a crossfire.
+He often requested for Trystan to remain within the library so he could have the entire square to himself and to not risk Trystan being somehow caught in a crossfire.
 Trystan had reluctantly agreed but always kept a watchful eye on him from the second-floor window of the library facing the courtyard.

-As usual, his first ten attempts ended with small sparks of vitae that puttered out into weak flame that spiraled out lazily and died quickly.
+As usual, his first ten conducting attempts ended with small sparks of vitae that puttered out into weak flame that spiraled out lazily and died quickly.
 Too weak.
 It was always either too weak or too strong whenever he tried to conduct.

 The smell of burning flesh and the sobbing Sagittarian assassin abruptly flashed into his mind.